Cloud Pricing Comparison 2023: AWS vs Azure vs Google Cloud

 - Accelerated computing

-For our comparison of Azure VMs vs. AWS EC2 vs. Google VMs, we’ve chosen instances with similar RAM with 4vCPUs for each type of instance.
+For our comparison of Azure VMs vs. Amazon EC2 vs. Google VMs, we’ve chosen instances with similar RAM with 4vCPUs for each type of instance.
 However, you should note that the memory-optimized and accelerated-computing instances for Google cloud are an exception.
 This is because their minimum vCPUs currently does not start at 4vCPUs, unlike AWS and Azure.
 Instead, they begin at 40vCPUs for memory-optimized systems and 12vCPUs for accelerated computing systems, which indicate highly advanced computation possibilities and might seem over-the-top when looked at from a pricing angle.
 Yet, it’s vital to keep in mind that the memory-optimized and accelerated instances of Google Cloud offer superior memory.
 Below are the selected instances/VMs for cloud-pricing comparison of computing.

 AWS vs Azure vs Google Cloud: On-Demand Pricing Comparison